leamusa/js-fizzbuzz/README.md

 1. write in console numbers from 1 to 100; for (let)
 2. ElementList.InnerHTML
 3. Use console.log() to print in console
+4. use if to calculate multiples of 5 and 3